Sustainability

 Introduction of General Indirect Materials Purchasing System

-Typically, each division has performed general indirect materials purchasing, using an offline, piecemeal approach.
-However, in June 2021 we introduced a global transaction network system to centrally integrate indirect materials spending and make it more transparent.
+Typically, each department has performed general indirect materials purchasing, using a piecemeal approach of email, physical mail, and verbal interaction.
+However, in 2021 we introduced a global transaction network system to centrally integrate indirect materials spending and make it more transparent.

-In FY2022, we expanded the scope of this review to the outsourcing of highly specialized work, and are working to further strengthen management and purchasing.
+In FY2024, we expanded the scope of this review to the outsourcing of highly specialized work, and are further strengthening management and purchasing.

 Procuring Resources and Raw Materials Responsibly